Dear readers of ADxS.org, please forgive the disruption.

 • Akinesia

-It includes connections from the arcuate nucleus to the anterior pituitary.24
+The tuberoinfundibular dopamine system comprises connections from the arcuate nucleus and hypothalamus to the anterior pituitary gland.39

 Dopamine inhibits the release of prolactin.

-• Dopamine deficiency, e.g., due to blocked dopamine receptors in the tuberoinfundibular system, consequently increases prolactin secretion from the pituitary gland, the 2nd stage of the HPA axis.
+• Dopamine deficiency, e.g. due to blocked dopamine receptors in the tuberoinfundibular system, consequently increases the release of prolactin from the pituitary gland, the second stage of the HPA axis.

 • Prolactin has a circadian rhythm